runfalk/synology-wireguard/README.rst

 Disclaimer
 ----------
 You use everything here at your own risk.
-I am responsible if this breaks your NAS.
+I am not responsible if this breaks your NAS.

 Compatibility list